jamesmianjia/jamesmianjia.github.io/_pages/teaching.md

 Undergraduate Courses
 -----

-1. Language, Communication & Culture
+1. Language, Communication & Culture, University of Texas at Austin
-2. Professional Communication Skills
+2. Professional Communication Skills, University of Texas at Austin
-3. Culture and Communication Skills
+3. Culture and Communication Skills, Beihang University
-4. Workshop on English Debate
+4. Workshop on English Debate, Beihang University